OctaveCharrin/Budgie/README.md

 This method requires [Docker](https://www.docker.com/get-started) to be installed on your machine.

 1.  **Build the Docker Image:**
     In the root directory of the project, run the build command.
-This will create a container image named `trackright-app`.
+This will create a container image named `budgie-app`.
     ```bash
-    docker build -t trackright-app .
+    docker build -t budgie-app .
     ```

 2.  **Run the Docker Container:**
     Once the image is built, run the container.
 The `-v` flag is crucial as it maps the local `./data` directory to the container's `/app/data` directory, ensuring your database and settings are persisted even if the container is stopped or removed.
     ```bash
-    docker run -p 9002:9002 -v "$(pwd)/data:/app/data" --name trackright-container trackright-app
+    docker run -p 9002:9002 -v "$(pwd)/data:/app/data" --name budgie-container budgie-app
     ```

 3.  **Access the App:**